PhoenixTales/phoenix-docs/story/world/colony-population.md

 The sect will grow from 50 (the Phoenix Concept takes precedence) to ~99 NPCs (without a change in the total number of NPCs in the world - unless for a few additional convicts).
 So there would need to be 49 NPCs who join the sect in course of the first three to four chapters, most of them from the Old Camp, which would shrink the OC from about 210 NPCs to ~161 (not considering here all the NPCs who die in course of the story), which leaves us with a decent and believable evolution that we may be able to display dynamically in the story.

+Concerning female characters, it wouldn't cause any conflict to add additional sex slaves to a brothel in the Old Camp (that just the guards and some higher ranked shadows may be able to use) or some female peasants as it was described in the gothic novel by Alex Wittmann.
+The absence of any children can still be explained by other means (e.g. as we know women are only send to the colony as sex slaves (the female peasants can as well be former, liberated slaves) and these women may have been selected specifically for their infertility to be send into the colony; in other cases a baron may just have caused an abortion through violence).

-There are the female slaves, a few guildless NPCs and Quentin's little gang that'll have to deal with independently, but they won't add much to these numbers.
+There may also be a few guildless NPCs and Quentin's little gang that'll have to deal with independently, but they won't add much to these numbers.
 Summarising our conclusion: There'll be about ~400 NPCs in the world of Act I.